 This setting is only applicable when the device is configured to create a network (Configuration).
 It then specifies in which channel the network should be created.
-If Auto is selected, the device will use only channels 1, 6, and 11 to minimize interference from other networks detected in the area.
+If Auto is selected, the device will select to operate on a channel that has minimal interference from other networks detected in the area.
 When manually selecting a channel, it should be noted that two Wi-Fi networks operating on the same channel will interfere with each other and will have to compete for bandwidth.
-The center frequencies of adjacent channels are 5 MHz apart and the bandwidth of each channel is 20 MHz which means that adjacent channels overlap.
+The centre frequencies of adjacent channels are 5 MHz apart and the bandwidth of each channel is 20 MHz which means that adjacent channels overlap.
 To completely avoid interference there must be a spacing of at least 5 channels between each Wi-Fi network.
 It is therefore recommended to use channels 1, 6, and 11.

-23.3.61.5 WiFiConfig
+18.3.61.2 Configuration

 Configure the WiFi network.
-Join, create, or disable network.
+Disable, join a network, or create a network.